uvaai/ml2/40 Module 4/30 Interpretable AI/content.md

 To get a better introduction to these types of methods, we'll read some sections from the
 [Interpretable Machine Learning Book](https://christophm.github.io/interpretable-ml-book/) by Christoph Molnar.
-Start by reading the following sectionsfrom the book before you continue with the rest of the assignment.
+Start by reading the following sections from the book:

 * **Interpretability:** *2.0, 2.1, 2.2*
 * **Interpretable Models:** *4.0, 4.4*